 Description for Earners

-Engage in authentic cross-cultural communication and interact directly with peers at the foreign university by commenting on images you share in a Pressbooks site.
-Post your own images to teach about daily life in your city.
-Work with images as evidence or data for research and teaching purposes.
+Engage in authentic cross-cultural communication and interact directly with peers at the foreign university by commenting on images you share online, either in Carmen or another platform.
+Post in the form about daily life in your local area.
+Be as descriptive as possible or use images.
 As a result of these conversations you will:

 - Become more effective in cross-cultural communication.

-- Develop substantive knowledge of a distant local through images.
+- Develop substantive knowledge of a distant local.

 Value of the Badge

 Students who earn this badge have communicated effectively with peers at a foreign institution about daily life in two cities, Columbus and the city of the other institution.
-Their peers have gained a better understanding of what daily life is like in Columbus, and they can now teach fellow Americans about the reality on the ground in Istanbul.
-They have built enough trust with their Turkish peers to have learned their perspectives on global issues affecting us all, including discussions of historic causes for these issues and how they impact the two cities differently.
+Their peers have gained a better understanding of what daily life is like in Columbus, and they can now teach fellow Americans about the reality on the ground in the other country.
+They have built enough trust with their peers to have learned their perspectives on global issues affecting us all, including discussions of historic causes for these issues and how they impact the two countries differently.